- Comprehensive Sexual and Reproductive Health

 - Why Women and Girls?

-Young women are at heightened risk of complications and death during pregnancy and childbirth, particularly those whose bodies are not as developed due to chronic malnutrition.
-Early child marriage and taboos on adolescent sexuality contribute to teen pregnancies by denying girls the power, information, and tools to postpone childbearing.
+Young women and girls are at heightened risk of complications and death during pregnancy and childbirth.
+These complications are the leading cause of death among girls 15-19 in low- and middle-income countries.
+Child marriage and taboos on adolescent sexuality contribute to teen pregnancies by denying girls the power, information, and tools to postpone childbearing.

-Source99% - More than 99% of the estimated 287,000 maternal deaths each year occur in developing countries.
+Source99% - 99% of maternal deaths occur in developing countries.

 H.e.
 Dr. Nkosazana C. Dlamini Zuma, Chairperson of the African Union Commission addresses attendees at the International Conference On Maternal, Newborn and Child Health in Johannesburg, South Africa.